 Your rotator cuff is comprised of four main muscles that surround and stabilize the shoulder joint.
 Injuries here typically result from repetitive overhead motion, like swimming, throwing a ball or certain shoulder exercises, says Luga Podesta, MD, sports medicine specialist at Podesta Orthopedic and Sports Medicine Institute.

 If shoulder issues flare up, stop whatever is causing or worsening the pain and apply ice.
 Then, ease into some gentle range-of-motion shoulder exercises (as long as your doctor gives you the green light).
-Maintaining good posture also helps, as slouching makes you more prone to compression of the shoulder joint.

 What to Do About Shin Splints